Annotating a stack

 Load a directory of .tif files using the ‘Load Generic Directory’ button.

 3. Display a stack

 4. Add 3D annotations

 - Add a new 3D point with shift+click.

 - Delete a point by selecting the point (mouse left-click) and hitting keyboard ‘Delete’ or ‘Backspace’.

-- Each point can have a textual note, select the point and fill in a note in the field below the list of points.
+- Each point can have a textual note, select the point and press keyboard ‘n’ to enter a note.
+Notes can then be searched using the search panel.

 - Save stack annotations using the ‘Save Stack’ button.